ncoghlan/misc/notes/python3/questions_and_answers.rst

 boundaries and be converted to text or other structured data for internal processing).
 There's still plenty of additional improvements that could be made for Python 3.5 and later, though.
-Possible avenues for improvement previously discussed on python-dev, python-ideas or the CPython issu tracker include:
+Possible avenues for improvement previously discussed on python-dev, python-ideas or the CPython issue tracker include:

 * :pep:`461` is an accepted proposal to restore support for *binary*